Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-The symbolic link should be created in the current directory
+creating a script that copy all htmlfrom current to parent directory